Reasons why sharing knowledge is essential for a company's growth

 One of the first benefits of knowledge sharing is learning.
 As was said before, lots of companies share their knowledge online and we are here to read it!
 It is valuable for us to gain new knowledge in this rapidly changing world.
 So taking and giving is the first benefit of knowledge sharing and it is becoming essential in the IT community.

 Secondly, we are encouraging the growth of our employees through the learning process.
 This too includes knowledge sharing.
-By sharing their problems and ways to solve them, employees are gaining motivation for further growth and feeling of importance.
+By sharing their problems and ways to solve them, employees are gaining motivation for further growth and a feeling of importance.
 They are engaging with the community, and that always feels good.

 In the end, it is our company culture to learn and share!
 Being present in the local community and sharing our knowledge online is part of our DNA.
 In doing all this, we are not just motivating young people to join our company, but also our employees to stay sharp for future challenges.